crxdelv/crespot/docs/album.md

 This is the label name of the album.

 ### `str: type`
 This is the album type.
-It can be `single` or `album`.
+It can be an `single`, `album`, or `compilation`.

 ### `str: external`
-This is the artist's page url of Spotify's website.
+This is the albums's page url of Spotify's website.

 ### `int: popularity`
-This is the popularity score of the artist.
+This is the popularity score of the album.

-### `int: followers`
+### `int: total`
-This is the amount of the artist's followers on Spotify.
+This is the total amount of tracks in the albums.

 ### `list(str): genres`
 This is the genre list of the artist.